be4ryllium/mod-installer/README.md

 # usage

-to install a mod or resource pack, type "mc install <name of project>" into the terminal.
+to install a mod or resource pack, type "mc install &lt;name of project&gt;" into the terminal.

 type "mc" to get a list of commands